Evolutionary-Intelligence/CoordinateDescent/README.md

 This is a (actively updated) paper list of **Coordinate Descent (CD)**, aka *Alternative Optimization*, which has an interesting relationship with *Expectation Maximization* (from an optimization viewpoint).

-Note that sometimes CD is named as *coordinatewise minimization*.
+Note that sometimes CD is named as *coordinatewise minimization* and **Block Coordinate Descent (BCD)** is a generalization of CD, which is suitable for parallelized and distributed computing.

 * Hildreth, C., 1957.
 A quadratic programming procedure.
 Naval Research Logistics Quarterly, 4(1), pp.79-85. [ [Notes](https://onlinelibrary.wiley.com/doi/10.1002/nav.3800040410) from the original author for an erratum ]
   * "One could look for the most effective one, that one which maximizes the gradient (w.r.t. one component), at each stage".